 As the first step toward understanding the full scope of your needs, we ask that you complete a questionnaire which we will go over at a programming meeting.
-We talk through all of the ideas you may have collected from magazine clippings and photos, and other notes and images you have for the project.
+We talk through all of the ideas you may have collected on websites like Houzz or Pinterest, from magazine clippings, personal photos, and other notes and images you have for the project.
 We discuss overall goals and specific functional and aesthetic issues.
 We coordinate which technical information will be provided by the architect and which will be your responsibility - clients typically provide plot plans, site surveys and other relevant site information.

 How do you approach most projects?

 We often approach a project as a site planning as well as an architectural design project.
 Issues of solar and wind orientations, the front drive, entrance, and relationship of decks and terraces to the house and yard, are important site and landscaping problems which often need to be addressed globally, before delving into specifics of new construction.
 We recommend a review of your overall master planning and future design goals, to ensure that the designs we suggest will not preclude any future additions or upgrades to the house or grounds.
 An example is a client who is considering adding a pool in the future- this can affect location of terraces, decks, wells and septic system as well as any architectural expansions.

 How will you establish priorities and make decisions?

 The priorities for the project are based directly on your own needs and preferences, and are established at the outset to ensure the compatibility of our mutual goals.
 We set specific objectives at the beginning of the project and then reassess them as we progress through the work.
 Our decisions are based on what we understand your needs to be, and our professional expertise on certain technical and aesthetic issues.
 No final decision on design, budget or schedule is made without your review and approval.

 Will we be dealing with the same person from your firm for the entire project?
 And what is that person’s name?